robfitz/robfitz.github.io/index.md

 Heya.
 I've been running little businesses for the past fourteen years and have written three books about what I've learned.

 If you'd like to stay in the loop about my projects and thinking, the best place is [my youtube channel](https://www.youtube.com/c/robfitzpatrick).
-You can also [receive occasional emails](/subscribe) when I've got something worth sharing.
+Alternatively, you can also [receive an occasional email](/subscribe) when I've got something worth sharing.

 My next decade is devoted to serving indie nonfiction authors via a [handbook](https://geni.us/useful), better [tools for beta reading](https://helpthisbook.com), a [nonfiction authors' community](https://writeusefulbooks.com/community/), and more.
 If you've ever wanted to write nonfiction that works for your readers and succeeds for you, then [join us](https://writeusefulbooks.com/community/).